hezy/ODR-example/README.md

 ### Interactive Marimo Notebook Version

-For an interactive experience with live visualizations and the ability to modify parameters:
+For educational exploration with interactive visualizations:

 1. Run the marimo notebook:
 ```